meeziest/meezy_starter/README.md

 # Meezy_starter

 Meezy_starter is a Flutter starter project designed to provide a foundation for building maintainable applications for my projects.
-It is inspired by Sizzle_starter and incorporates a scope-based approach, leveraging the power of Bloc and Auto Route for state management and routing.
+Some of the sections are inspired by Sizzle_starter and incorporates a scope-based approach, leveraging the power of Bloc and Auto Route for state management and routing.

 ### Core